Key takeaways:

 Qsymia may cause trouble thinking clearly or memory issues for some people.
 Rarely, it can also cause mood changes and suicidal thoughts.

-There are ways to save on Qsymia.
-GoodRx can help you access Qsymia at an exclusive cash price of $149.10.
+There are ways to save on Qsymia, which is also available as a lower-cost generic.
+GoodRx can help you access brand-name Qsymia at an exclusive cash price of $89.10.
 A manufacturer savings card is also available.

 Numbness and tingling